the-turing-way/the-turing-way/book/content/rdm/rdm.md

 <a name="Summary"></a>
 ## Summary

-Research data management is a key part in encouraging reproducible research.
+Research data management covers how research data can be stored, described and reused.
+It is a key part in encouraging reproducible research.
 Data management ensures efficiency in research workflows, and also greater reach and impact, as data and software become FAIR (Findable, Accessible, Interoperable and Reuseable).
-Data should be stored in multiple locations and backed-up regularly.
-Documentation and metadata ensure that others know how to access, use and re-use your data, and also enable conditions for sharing and publishing data to be outlined.
+Data should be stored in multiple locations and backed-up regularly to prevent loss or data corruption.
+Clearly describing data using documentation and metadata ensures that others know how to access, use and re-use your data, and also enable conditions for sharing and publishing data to be outlined.

 <a name="Why-useful"></a>
 ## How this will help you/ why this is useful